Activity

 Show students the materials.

-For older students, allow them to work a while, then state the key design components:
+For younger/less mechanically-minded students, explain the key design components:

-A 'pivot': parts that can spin around each other.
+A 'pivot': parts that can rotate around each other.

 'Blades' that can catch the wind: larger surface areas that the wind can hit and push against.

-It might be useful to refer back to these if students get stuck in their designing.
+It is useful to refer back to these if students get stuck in their designing.

 1. a skewer in an inverted tube/pen cap (to which the blades can be attached)